Where Is Everybody?: Production

-Sterling's original pilot for The Twilight Zone was "The Happy Place", which revolved around a society in which people were executed upon reaching the age of 60, being considered no longer useful.
+Serling's original pilot for The Twilight Zone was "The Happy Place", which revolved around a society in which people were executed upon reaching the age of 60, being considered no longer useful.
 CBS executive William Self rejected the story, feeling it was too dark; Serling eventually relented and wrote "Where is Everybody?" as a more acceptable substitute.
 Unlike other episodes, which were filmed at Metro-Goldwyn-Mayer, "Where is Everybody?" was filmed at Universal Studios, using Courthouse Square as the episode's Oakwood town.

 The episode originally featured Westbrook Van Voorhis as narrator.
 When Voorhis was unavailable for later episodes, Serling re-recorded the narration himself for consistency.
 Serling notably changed the opening narration to place the Twilight Zone within the fifth dimension, among other alterations.

 Serling later adapted "Where is Everybody?" for a novelization titled Stories From the Twilight Zone.
 Serling allegedly grew dissatisfied with the lack of science fiction content and changed the story to include Ferris discovering a movie ticket in his pocket while on the stretcher.
 A variation on this plotline was used in the episode "King Nine Will Not Return".